Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 🔎 Celestron AstroMaster 70AZ: This lightweight refractor uses its relatively long length to produce natural-looking views of planets and the moon, but for anything else it's underwhelming. ★★★

 The Celestron AstroMaster 70AZ is aimed at beginners who want to get natural-looking views of the Moon, planets and other objects within our solar system.
-Its affordable price makes it a good choice for kids and newcomers to astronomy, but its scope beyond that is ultimately limited.
+Its affordable price makes it a good choice for kids and newcomers to astronomy, but its scope beyond that is limited.

 Aperture: The Celestron AstroMaster 70AZ contains a 2.7-inch/70mm achromatic refractor which will give you bright views of objects within our solar system and allow you to spot the different planets, but it won't reach much beyond that.

 Quality of build: Although the tripod is very solid, the mechanical build quality means that the AstroMaster 70AZ isn't very easy to aim, and the overreach and recoil make it difficult to keep targets within the eyepiece when you find them.
-This is not at all uncommon on budget telescopes, but it may frustrate beginners who are trying to get to grips with it as a new hobby.
+This is not at all uncommon on budget telescopes, but it may frustrate beginners who are trying to get to grips with a new hobby.

 Swipe to scroll horizontally